 While visiting, be sure to check our calendar for all the holiday activities at Freshfields Village.
 Live like a local when you visit Kiawah Island during the off-season.

 Ready to find your perfect home away from home during the winter months?
-Explore our fully appointed Kiawah snowbird rentals and start planning your winter stay to the Lowcountry.
+Explore Kiawah Island Real Estate and start planning your winter stay to the Lowcountry.